Islamic State detainees moved amid fears thousands may escape

 “It is the Turkish government that’s doing that, and it’s the actions of the Turkish government that concern Australia very seriously,” he said.

-Turkish President Recep Tayyip Erdogan’s ‘Peace Spring’ mission that is now underway and is designed to secure a 32 kilometre corridor on the Turkish-Syrian border
+Turkish President Recep Tayyip Erdogan’s ‘Peace Spring’ mission is designed to secure a 32-kilometre corridor on the Turkish-Syrian border

 “The decision of the United States is a matter for them,” he said.

 “It’s a sovereign decision of the United States.
-It’s not for me to run a commentary,” Mr Morrison said.
+It’s not for me to run a commentary.

 “That is what we have expressed directly to our partners and our allies and certainly to the Turkish government.”

-The offensive comes as US President Donald Trump attempted to justify abandoning the local Kurdish population by referencing an article written by conservative Kurt Schlichter for Townhall.
+The offensive comes as Mr Trump attempted to justify abandoning the local Kurdish population by referencing an article written by conservative Kurt Schlichter for Townhall.

 “As someone wrote in a very powerful article today, they didn’t help us in the Second World War.
 They didn’t help us in Normandy, for example,” Mr Trump said.

-Overnight, the The Turkish defence ministry said it struck 181 Kurdish military targets with five civilian casualties.
+Overnight, the Turkish defence ministry said it struck 181 Kurdish military targets with five civilian casualties.

 British Foreign Secretary Dominic Raab said Mr Trump’s decision could embolden Islamic State.